edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

 -   Apply [access rules](Access-Rules.htm), [rate
     rules](Rate-Rules.htm), [bot rules](Bot-Rules.htm), [custom
     rules](Custom-Rules.htm), and [managed rules](Managed-Rules.htm) to
-    production traffic by adding it to a Security Application Manager configuration and then determining how it will be enforced.
+    production traffic by adding it to a Security Application configuration and then determining how it will be enforced.

     Rules are administered independently from Security Application Manager configurations.
-This allows you to use the same rule within multiple Security Application Manager configurations.
-Leverage this capability to tailor security screening by application or traffic profile.
+This allows you to use the same rule within multiple Security Application configurations.
+Leverage this
+    capability to tailor security screening by application or traffic profile.